Skip to content

 Args:

-last_color_background (bool, optional): If True, the last color is used as background.
-Defaults to False.
+last_color_background (bool, optional): If `True`, sets the last color to `background_color`.

-seed (int, optional): Seed for random number generator.
-Defaults to 19.
+seed (int, optional): Seed for the random number generator to ensure reproducibility.

 Returns: